-Semana Santa is still a big part of Spanish culture though, so I thought I’d take a look at what it involves and what usually happens.
+Semana Santa is still a big part of Spanish culture though, so let’s take a look at what it involves, what usually happens at Easter in Spain, and some Spanish Easter traditions…

 The date of Semana Santa varies depending on the date of the Easter weekend, but is usually held during the last weeks of March and first week of April.
 Holy Week is the seven days leading up to Domingo de Pascua (Easter Sunday).